ual-cci/checkout/README.md

   - Lost
   - Reserved
   - All items loaned to a users of a specific course (email can be generated to key contact).
+ - Label printing to user's local printer
- - Label printing and mass item generation
+ - Mass item generation
  - Daily live stats.

 ## Future plans
 - Remove dependency on user/item barcode formatting
-- Per user printer preference
 - Ad-hoc items (items without a barcode and unserialised items)
 - Password protection on login / pin number?